spencertipping/tau/doc/pi0-gc.md

 **NOTE:** we should compartmentalize stack-sets like we do native frames: these should be views onto the heap, and although the heap knows how to update them, it doesn't own them.
 This representation also simplifies generational GC by quite a lot.

 **NOTE:** this also opens up the possibility that multiple γs within the same Φ can share a heap, which in turn means that we don't have to copy values to transfer between γs.
-That should be a big win for performance; now the copy step is pushed all the way out to the Φ IO boundary if we want it to be.
+That should be a big win for performance; now the copy step is pushed all the way out to the Φ IO boundary if we want it to b